Can I place conditional orders on Marketech Focus?

 ASX trading rules and review

 All orders are reviewed by Openmarkets before being placed in the market, usually this is done electronically, however in some cases by a Designated Trading Representative.
+Your order will not be reviewed until placed, which is after the trigger condition is met, so your order may be rejected at that time.
+Orders can be purged, cancelled or rejected at any time by ASX, Openmarkets or Marketech for a variety of reasons, including:

 Technical Issues